libsdl-org/SDL/docs/README-ios.md

 ======

 ==============================================================================
-Building the Simple DirectMedia Layer for iPhone OS 5.1
+Building the Simple DirectMedia Layer for iOS 5.1+
 ==============================================================================

-Requirements: Mac OS X v10.5 or later and the iPhone SDK.
+Requirements: Mac OS X 10.8 or later and the iOS 7+ SDK.

 Instructions:
-1. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in XCode.
+1. Open SDL.xcodeproj (located in Xcode-iOS/SDL) in Xcode.
 2. Select your desired target, and hit build.

 There are three build targets: